-Brev makes use of the entire range of word sounds that the baseline voice is capable of, not just those belonging to a particular language group.
-Mostly used by those hu who prefer to avoid using direct mind to mind communication links.
+Brev makes use of the entire range of phonemes that the baseline voice is capable of, not just those found a particular language group.
+It has been mostly used by those hu who prefer to avoid using direct mind to mind communication links.
 The written version of the language employs graphic ideograms.
-Speakers of Brev brag that they can compress an entire life history into into 5 sentences or 3 lines of ideographs, but this is generally considered spurious by linguists.
+Some proponents hold that speakers of Brev can compress an entire life history into 5 sentences or 3 lines of ideographs, but this is generally considered spurious by linguists.

-Brev was invented during the early Empires period by a splinter faction of the Refugium Federation, Ecos Ascending
+Brev was invented during the early Central Alliance period by a splinter faction of the Refugium Federation called Ecos Ascending.

-The language is so compact that a speaker can repeat themself three times before a "slow-language" speakere can say the same thing once.
+The language is so compact that a speaker can repeat themself three times before a "slow-language" speaker can say the same thing once.
 This repetition allows the listener to pick up the patterns of the sentence/paragraph more easily.
-Sometimes - especially among the cyborg augmented clades, there's a sort of back and forth patter in each exchange like information packets being sent:
+Sometimes, especially among the cyborg augmented clades, the language functions similarly to ai languages based on data packets:

 C: Mary had a little lamb :receipt?: D: Mhall :receipt.: C: Whose fleece was white as snow :receipt?: D: Wffwwas :receipt.: C: :incorrect receipt.: :correction: Whose fleece was white as snow :receipt?: D: Wfwwas :receipt.: etc.

 Because of Brev's vulnerability to errors/noise, a lot of effort has been put into reducing or eliminating such problems as the language was developed.
-One simple method was to eliminate the use of words that sound the same but mean different things. (deer/dear, to/to/too are examples in Information age English).
-Speed of delivery would not be as much of a factor as tone, prefix and suffix placement and the use of words built around all the phonemes to clearly get a point across without using a lot of individual words to do so.
-Which is not to say that it would be impossible to be misunderstood, just harder and with a lot more information being misunderstood in one chunk.
+One simple method was to eliminate the use of homophones (deer/dear, to/two/too are examples in Information age English).
+Speed of delivery was less of a factor than tone, prefix and suffix placement, as well as a more even use of phonemes to reduce the necessary length of a word.
+Misunderstandings were not eliminated altogether, but were minimised through such strategies.